An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Our guide will answer all your questions about this beautiful, colorful mountain.
 The fantastic views will be payback for the hard work you put in on the Ausangate trail.

 As the day-trippers begin to move up the Rainbow Mountain, we’ll descend to our lunch spot for a farewell feed.
-Then we return to Cusco and drop you off at your hotel after your successful and life-affirming Ausangate and rainbow mountain trek.
+Then we return to Cusco and drop you off at your hotel after your successful, life-affirming Ausangate and Rainbow Mountain trek.

 Distance: 10 km / 6.2 miles